Ice Diving in Lake Baikal

 *Diving photos by Alfred Minnaar

 Scuba diving is an expensive activity- it requires tons of training, heavy equipment, infrastructure, and more.
-So you may be asking, “how the hell does somebody like small Sasha, who travels around the world on less than $500 a month, possibly become a divemaster and ice diver?!”
+So you may be asking, “how the hell does somebody like small Sasha, who travels around the world on less than $500 a month, possibly become an ice diver?!”

 I have a friend named Alfie.
 We met in Whistler, Canada, 12 years ago (2007), right after I finished high school and drove across North America on my own.
 Alfie’s from South Africa but also left home to travel at a young age.
 We got along straight away because we were both nothing but dirtbags back then :)